Lemon is a favorite flavor at my house.

-I’m usually not a huge fan of lemon desserts however.
-I can usually only have a small bit because it becomes really overpowering and I get bored of the flavor real fast.
+The odd thing is I’m usually not a huge fan of lemon desserts.
+I can only have a small bit because it becomes really overpowering and I get bored of the flavor real fast.
+Like real fast.

-This mousse is not overpowering at all.
-The use of cream really helps tone it down and the airy texture doesn’t hold your tongue hostage like some thick desserts do.
+Happiness–this mousse is not overpowering at all.
+The use of cream really helps tone it down and the airy texture doesn’t hold your tongue hostage like some of the thick desserts do.
 It’s also not made with refined sugar!
-This has honey in it so it’s a happy clean eating dessert.
+This recipe uses honey as it’s sweetener, so it’s a happy clean eating dessert.
 Annnd if you just wanted the curd just leave the cream out!
 It tastes great on everything!

 For my desserts, Chris’ coworkers always end up as food testers.
-Usually they get more solid types of food (breads, cakes, pies, etc) since it’s easy to transport.
-This however, is a mousse.
-I debated back and forth on putting them in nice little cups or one big dish.
-I finally went with the little cups.
+Usually they get more solid types of food (cakes, roasts, appetizers, etc) since it’s easy to transport.
+This wasn’t so bad to travel, so I put the mousse in little cups and sent them on their way with the hubs.

-With individual cups, you can decorate with toppings such as a lemon peel, berries, coconut flakes, or you can even put your chocolate egg candies on top.
+With individual cups, you can experiment with toppings such as a lemon peel, berries, coconut flakes–whatever your heart desires to make it as easy or as fancy as you want.
 This looks great in fancy little cups, wine glasses, margarita glasses, you name it.

 That’s right, she threw her teething necklace right into the bowl.
 She just wanted to add her love to the mix.